Contract Structure and Risk Aversion in Longevity Risk Transfers: Seller-Side Ambiguity in the Capital-Market Setting

+The cross-prior dispersion in Figure~\ref{fig:H_Capital_t} is also informative.
+Under the static contract, buyer objective gains vary substantially across priors and become negative for sufficiently large $\lambda$, so positive trade becomes concentrated in priors with higher perceived longevity exposure at the seller's chosen loading.
+Under the dynamic contract, buyer objective gains are more stable across priors because hedge ratios can be adjusted over time.

-In summary, the analysis in this section shows that information asymmetry contributes to the scarcity of long-term longevity risk transfers in the capital market.
+In summary, the analysis in this section shows that {the seller-side ambiguity} contributes to the scarcity of long-term longevity risk transfers in the capital market.
 While short-term instruments may not fully address the long-term nature of longevity risk, they are a more feasible solution than static contracts and thus offer valuable initial steps toward developing an efficient and active capital market for longevity risk transfer.